muneer-a-khan/Volunteer-Volume/src/app-router-migration-status.md

 - Loading states use Skeleton components for better user experience
 - Form validation and submission logic has been preserved
 - Authentication checks remain consistent with the original implementation
+- TypeScript interfaces have been added for improved type safety

-## Remaining Issues
+## Completed Tasks

+- ✅ Migrated all required pages to App Router
+- ✅ Updated all UI components to ShadCN equivalents
-- Ensure all `next/router` imports are updated to `next/navigation`
+- ✅ Updated all router references to use next/navigation
-- Verify that authentication and redirects work properly in the new structure
-- Check for proper handling of query parameters and route parameters
+- ✅ Converted key components to TypeScript
-- Update the authentication context to handle App Router navigation
+- ✅ Updated authentication context for App Router navigation
+- ✅ Cleaned up old Pages Router files and component versions